From subgraph to nest: indexing Graph Horizon

 0x3bE385576d7C282070Ad91BF94366de9f9ba3571

-The ABIs come from Sourcify — all three contracts are verified — and each contract's deployment block is detected automatically, so the backfill knows where to start.
-What you get back is a nest: a scaffolded project with nuthatch.toml, a views/ directory, and a tests/ directory.
+The ABIs come from Sourcify - all three contracts are verified - and each contract's deployment block is detected automatically, so the backfill knows where to start.
+What you get back is a nest: a scaffolded project with nuthatch.toml, the resolved abis/, and a schema.json, ready for your views/ and checks/.

 A nest is the unit of indexing definition - a directory of config and views you can commit, share, and re-run anywhere.
 A published nest is reusable directly: nuthatch init --from <git-url> pulls someone else's and runs it against your own node.